AICC/CMI-5_Spec_Current/cmi5_runtime.md

 ## Revision History

 __0.1 Convert Working Draft to Markdown in GitHub (Feb 20, 2013):__

-Converted existing working draft to markdown format from Microsoft Word.
+* Converted existing working draft to markdown format from Microsoft Word.
 All previous work from 2012 discarded.
+*
+__1.0 Intitial Version - For Developer release.
+Subject to change (May 8, 2015):__

 <a name="contributors"></a>